Front Doors for a Warm Welcome

 Each of the materials has its pros and cons, and the versatility to achieve different styles, configurations, and finishes, including the look of woodgrain.

-Pros: A practical choice for most climates, particularly harsh or humid, fiberglass doors resist wear and tear extremely well.
+Pros: Fiberglass doors are a practical choice for most climates, particularly harsh or humid weather.
+They resist wear and tear extremely well.
 Available in smooth or embossed woodgrain texture, they can mimic the look of wood and take paint or stain.
-Dent-resistant and requiring little maintenance, these doors typically come with a long warranty, from 20 years to limited lifetime.
+These doors are dent-resistant, require little maintenance, and typically come with a long warranty, from 20 years to a limited lifetime.

 Cons: Can crack under severe impact.